Learn

 Creative Studies

 “My daughter wants to do 3D character animation.
-She is still a high school senior but is applying and hoping to get into Ringling College of Art and Design for 2023-2024.” – Joseph M.
+She is still a high school senior but is applying and hoping to get into Ringling College of Art and Design.” – Joseph M.

 Some parents talked about the arts as an area that interests their children.
 Moms and dads mentioned digital media, while others talked about interior design or fashion.